-Others were not so sure.
-In January 1859, the Senate’s sixty-six members occupied the chamber for the first time.
-Within weeks, senators began to complain about their difficulty in hearing floor proceedings.
+It’s not clear if Meigs conducted a similar test for the new Senate Chamber, but soon after the 66 senators occupied that chamber for the first time in January 1859, members began to complain about their difficulty in hearing floor proceedings.
 Only the impending Civil War derailed plans for an immediate reconstruction of that space.

 In 1949 and 1950, a renovation project gutted the chamber and replaced its glass ceiling and deeply recessed iron walls with the smoother plastered surfaces of today.
 This drastic redesign did little, however, to alleviate problems of hearing.